na-na-hi/renget/archive/lcbguide.md

 No. All the content in the game can be beaten even with the default Identities.
 Reroll if you want to start with specific ones.

 **2. Who do I reroll for?**
 Try to get two Identities on this list.
 It's unlikely but possible to get 3.
+Do not bother rerolling for E.G.Os.
 - ![R Corp.
 4th Pack Rabbit Heathcliff](https://files.catbox.moe/3ydr6x.webp) R Corp.
 4th Pack Rabbit Heathcliff
 - ![The One Who Shall Grip Sinclair](https://files.catbox.moe/jy5lvi.webp) The One Who Shall Grip Sinclair
 - ![W Corp.
 L3 Cleanup Agent Don Quixote](https://files.catbox.moe/n08b7i.webp) W Corp.
 L3 Cleanup Agent Don Quixote